freesky-edward/blogclub/tech/post/How to use manila image.md

-How to use manila image in devstack pike version
+# How to use manila image in devstack pike version

-The environment is pike release openstack that build by devstack [1].
+The environment is pike release openstack that built by devstack [1].

-1. Add the manila image into glance
+## 1. Add the manila image to glance
-We can get manila-service-image.qcow2 from tarballs (https://tarballs.openstack.org/manila-image-elements/images/) or build image from manila-image-elements code glance image-create --name "manila-service-image" --file manila-service-image.qcow2 --disk-format qcow2 --container-format bare --visibility public
+We can get manila-service-image.qcow2 from [tarballs](https://tarballs.openstack.org/manila-image-elements/images/)
+or build image from manila-image-elements code glance image-create --name "manila-service-image" --file manila-service-image.qcow2 --disk-format qcow2 --container-format bare --visibility public

+## 2. Create an instance by image
+nova flavor-list
-2. Create an instance by image nova flavor-list nova boot --flavor d1   --image  f4bb472c-2e52-49e5-a6b5-41a3ff8c7b86  zjinstance
+nova boot --flavor d1   --image  f4bb472c-2e52-49e5-a6b5-41a3ff8c7b86  zjinstance

-3. Check the status of the instance root@instance-4:/opt/stack/tempest# nova list +--------------------------------------+------------+--------+------------+-------------+--------------------------------+
+## 3. Check the status of the instance
+root@instance-4:/opt/stack/tempest# nova list
++--------------------------------------+------------+--------+------------+-------------+--------------------------------+
 | ID                                   | Name       | Status | Task State | Power State | Networks                       |